 How do you maintain a healthy diet?
-Huffman provided some healthy how to’s:
+Huffman provided some healthy how-to tips:

-- Cook at home because “you can control what you’re putting into your body and into your meals,” said Huffman.
+- Cook at home because “you can control what you’re putting into your body and into your meals,” Huffman said.

 What constitutes a healthy plate?
 Huffman provided a handout from choosemyplate.gov, sponsored by the USDA Center for Nutrition Policy and Promotion.
 With vegetables making up most of the meal, it’s also recommended you account for fruits, grains, protein, and dairy.

-“The choosemyplate graphic is a really useful tool as it provides a visual of what a nutritious plate should look like,” said Huffman.
+“The choosemyplate graphic is a really useful tool as it provides a visual of what a nutritious plate should look like,” Huffman said.